-- Pathological jaundice—specific medical conditions cause or increase jaundice
+- Pathological jaundice—certain medical conditions may cause or increase jaundice.

 #1 Normal newborn jaundice

 Also known as physiological (normal functioning) jaundice, physiologic hyperbilirubinemia or icterus.

 It is normal for a newborn baby’s bilirubin levels to rise after birth and then drop again during the first two weeks of life.
-In the first five days the levels of bilirubin in formula fed babies are the same as optimally fed breastfed babies 1.
-Author Nancy Mohrbacher explains:
+In the first five days the levels of bilirubin in formula fed babies are the same as well-fed breastfed babies 2 Author Nancy Mohrbacher says:

 In most newborns, jaundice is temporary, resolves on its own, and does not require treatment.
-Bilirubin levels in the full-term, healthy baby usually peak between the 3rd and 5th days of life at less than 12mg/dl (204 µmol/L), and rarely go higher than 15mg/dl (255 µmol/L)
+Bilirubin levels in the full-term, healthy baby usually peak between the third and fifth days of life at less than 12mg/dl (204 µmol/L), and rarely go higher than 15mg/dl (255 µmol/L)

 #2 Breast milk or late-onset jaundice

 Also known as prolonged physiological jaundice.

-Your health professionals will keep an eye on bilirubin levels while breastfeeding continues and may carry out tests to rule out more serious causes of raised levels.
+Your health professionals will keep an eye on bilirubin levels while breastfeeding continues and may carry out tests to rule out more serious causes of jaundice.
 They will advise if any treatment is needed should levels rise towards a certain threshold.
-Contacting an IBCLC lactation consultant if there are any problems with breastfeeding or milk supply will help avoid the possibility of getting starvation jaundice (see below) and breast milk jaundice at the same time.
+Contacting an IBCLC lactation consultant if there are any problems with breastfeeding or milk supply, will help avoid the possibility of getting starvation jaundice (see below) and breast milk jaundice at the same time.
 The following paper from Gartner discusses the levels of bilirubin found in breast milk jaundice.